Home

 Eight players are selected for the Home Run Derby and compete in a traditional playoff system where the players with the most home runs advance to the next round.
 Each player gets ten "outs" per round, where an out is defined as any swing that is not a home run in this case.

-To bring more excitement and anticipation of the middle of the season the All Star Game has added the Home Run Derby and the contest is performed the day before the All-Star game showcasing the Long Ball Home Run Hitters in a titanic contest of "Who is The Best?"
+To bring more excitement and anticipation of the middle of the season the All Star Game has added the Home Run Derby.
+The contest is performed the day before the All-Star game showcasing the Long Ball Home Run Hitters in a titanic contest of "Who is The Best?"
+Most baseball playing school boys around the country keep track in their memory bank their heroes who have won the MLB Home Run Derby.

 Many of the fans of the grand game of baseball need a litle reminder to bring back the exploits of those heavy hitting Home Run Derby Winners.